merge-api/merge-ats-java/docs/ApplicationsApi.md

 <a name="applicationsRetrieve"></a>
 # **applicationsRetrieve**
-> Application applicationsRetrieve(xAccountToken, id, expand, includeRemoteData)
+> Application applicationsRetrieve(xAccountToken, id, includeRemoteData)